A non-local area preserving curve flow: Introduction

 The paper is organized as follows.
 In section \ref{preparation}, we calculate some evolution equations related to this curve flow.
-In section \ref{longtimeexistence}, we prove a long time existence for the curve flow (\ref{tf}) and show the strictly convexity of the flow is preserved .
+In section \ref{longtimeexistence}, we prove a long time existence for the curve flow (\ref{tf}) and show the strictly convexity of the flow is preserved.
+The local existence of the curve flow is done by using the supporting function method.
 In section \ref{convergence}, we show that isoperimetric deficit decays to zero under the non-local curve flow (\ref{tf}) and the evolving curve converges to a circle in $C^{\infty}$ sense.
-In the last section, we give a comment for more general non-local flows.